eikenb/udev-notify/README.md

 See the ./example-config.toml for the config file structure.

-NOTE: by default XDG_CONFIG_HOME is set to ~/.config
+NOTE: By default XDG_CONFIG_HOME is set to ~/.config on most Linux systems.

 Copyright